lizard43/docker-demo17/swarm/demo/README.md

 * At this point, we have 5 nodes but nothing running

-on manager
+* on manager

-docker service create --name hello1 --publish 3000:3000 --replicas=2 alexellis2/arm-alpinehello
+docker service create --name hello --replicas=2 orax/alpine-armhf ping localhost docker service ls docker service scale hello=5 docker service scale hello=5 docker service rm hello1
-curl -4 localhost:3000
-docker service rm hello1

-docker service scale hello=5

 --constraint

-You can limit the set of nodes where a task can be scheduled by defining constraint expressions.
+* You can limit the set of nodes where a task can be scheduled by defining constraint expressions.
 Multiple constraints find nodes that satisfy every expression (AND match).
 Constraints can match node or Docker Engine labels as follows: